setiQuest/ML4SETI/hackathon_info/README.md

 Mini Test Set: [https://dal.objectstorage.open.softlayer.com/v1/AUTH_cdbef52bdf7a449c96936e1071f0a46b/simsignals_files/example_hackathon_scorecard.csv](https://dal.objectstorage.open.softlayer.com/v1/AUTH_cdbef52bdf7a449c96936e1071f0a46b/simsignals_files/example_hackathon_scorecard.csv)

-## Saving Your Work
+## Team Code Repository

 Choose one team member to be the code master.
-This person should fork our github repository: [https://github.com/setiquest/ml4seti](https://github.com/setiquest/ml4seti) into their own account and invite their team members to collaborate.
+You can make your own GH repo to hold your code, but one suggestion is for the code master to fork our github repository: [https://github.com/setiquest/ml4seti](https://github.com/setiquest/ml4seti) into their own account.
+You can then use your own fork of this repository as a starting point.
+You can invite your teammates to collaborate through the repo Settings.

 You should
 After you've logged in to your PowerAI system on Nimbix Cloud, we recommend that you clone this Github repository in order to easily download the tutorials found here.
 You'll want to run the 'Step 5' tutorials that use TensorFlow to build neural net models on these PowerAI systems.